Berberine is a compound in several plants, including goldenseal, barberry, Oregon grape, and tree turmeric.

 High levels of low density lipoprotein (LDL) cholesterol and triglycerides may increase the risk of heart disease and stroke.

 Some evidence suggests that berberine could help lower LDL cholesterol and triglyceride levels.
-According to one review, studies in both animals and humans indicate that berberine has cholesterol lowering effects.
+According to

 It may help reduce LDL, or "bad," cholesterol and increase high density lipoprotein, or "good," cholesterol.